How to check Magento version:1.x and 2.x?

-Each Magento version has the strengths and weaknesses.
+Each Magento version has its strengths and weaknesses.
 To upgrade your Magento to the latest version to solve the speed load, security issues or to install a new extension, which should be compatible with your Magento version (some modules require Magento 1.9+), you need to check the Magento current version first.

 Find ‘Mage_All_Latest’ in the ‘Package Name’ column.
 The number X.X.X.X (stable) is the version you’ve looked for.